 We mostly use computers these days at work.
 And the desk jobs keep us busy all day on the computer.
-It is essential to take rest between constant hours of viewing bright monitor/laptop screens.
+It is essential to take a rest between constant hours of viewing bright monitor/laptop screens.
 Do you often forget to take breaks and rest your eyes in between?
 This wonderful tool called ‘Strechly’ can help you out in taking breaks.
 The tool aims to remind you to take breaks from your computer while you are engrossed in your work.

 Strechly for PC review

 Strechly is completely open-source and free of cost to download.
-Since it is electron based, you can run it on any operating system including Windows, MacOS, and Linux.
+Since it is electron-based, you can run it on any operating system including Windows, MacOS, and Linux.
 In this review, we are talking primarily about the Windows counterpart.